DGWonKanobi/Positivity-UltraInstinct-Game/README.md

 Game Flow Road Map:

 Phase1 : Screen Launches with Prompt : "Welcome to Positivity Ultra Instinct".
-User is prompted to enter their user name  followed by four things they want to focus on avoiding and also four things they want to focus on manifesting.
+User is prompted to enter their User Name.

 Phase2 : After entering required information.
 Instructions with a 10 second count down clock appears advising the User to "Avoid the bad objects and capture the good ojects and you will break through all of your limits , master yourself and win the game!!!
 You Can do it!!!